Galatians 2: 1-2, 7-14

 In theory, it’s a beautiful idea: all of God’s people coming together as one, foreshadowing the divine banquet in heaven.
 However, Saint Paul identifies two problems in that early Christian practice, which can still surface today.

 In our first reading, Paul accuses Peter, Barnabas, and others of separating themselves from the Gentiles during their potluck.
-The laws of the Old Testament were still fresh in their minds, leading Peter and the others to separate themselves from the Gentiles.
+The laws of the Old Testament were still fresh in their minds, leading Peter and the others to exclude the Gentiles.

-While everyone gathered in the same place to share a meal, the non-Jewish Christians were forced to eat separately.
+While everyone gathered in the same place to share a meal, the non-Jewish Christians were forced to eat apart from the others.

 Secondly, the rich would sometimes hide their gifts, creating separate tables for themselves, leaving the poor to eat whatever was left over – you might say, fruit and crackers.
 Paul was grieved by such a stunning lack of charity!